- Constraining the supply plan is a tricky endeavor.

 One of the complexities that advanced planning vendors developed was time-phased planning.
 This is positive in that it provides a higher degree of accuracy.
-Still, it has the negative consequence of being more complex and requiring more effort to update the constraints in the system — as the constraints must also be time-constrained.
+Still, it has the negative consequence of being more complex and requiring more effort to update the system’s constraints — as the constraints must also be time-constrained.

-This is an example of designing the application to optimal use, rather than matching the application design to the investment willingness of the customer.
+This is an example of designing the application to optimal use rather than matching the application design to the customer’s investment willingness.